pendo-io/pendo-mobile-sdk/api-documentation/xamarin-forms-apis.md

 >Rescans the page enabling the Pendo SDK to identify changes that have occurred since the page loaded.

->Using this API is required to display tooltip guides on elements that weren't present, or have been modified since the initial page load.
+>Using this API is required to display tooltip guides and fix inaccurate analytics on elements that weren't present, or have been modified since the initial page load.

 >The API does not generate an additional page load event.